infracost/docs/blog/2021-05-05-apr-2021-product-update.md

 ### ⚙️ Customize output fields

 The `infracost breakdown` and `infracost output` commands show the monthly quantity, units and monthly cost of resources by default.
-You can now use the new `--fields` flag to customize the table output to include price and hourly cost, or you can set it to only show the monthly cost if you prefer a simplified view (shown below).
-The HTML output format is being updated to support the same feature.
+You can now use the new `--fields` flag to customize the columns shown in the table output to include price and hourly cost, or you can set it to only show the monthly cost if you prefer a simplified view (shown below).
+The HTML output format is being updated to support the same feature ([GitHub issues 548](https://github.com/infracost/infracost/issues/548)).
 The JSON output format will always include all fields.

   ```sh
   Name                                                  Monthly Cost